nisayana/git-workflow-branching/README.md

 ## Create a Branch

-We'll get started by _branching_ on a local Git respository.
+We'll get started by _branching_ on a local Git repository.

 By default, we start on the `master` branch.
 To create a new branch from the branch we are currently "on," we type the command: